 - Maintained Nursery schools and classes;

-The government announced in March this year that they intend to introduce an Early Years Pupil Premium (EYPP) for three and four year olds from April 2015.
+The government announced in March 2014 that they intend to introduce an Early Years Pupil Premium (EYPP) for 3 and 4 year Olds from April 2015.

 What is the EYPP criteria?

 Any three or four year old receiving Nursery Education Funding (NEF) with any setting they will be eligible if their parents are in receipt of one of the following benefits: